Small RNA sequencing

 Small RNA sequencing (Small RNA-Seq) is a type of RNA sequencing based on the use of NGS technologies that allows to isolate and get information about noncoding RNA molecules in order to evaluate and discover new forms of small RNA and to predict their possible functions.
 By using this technique, it is possible to discriminate small RNAs from the larger RNA family to better understand their functions in the cell and in gene expression.
 Small RNA-Seq can analyze thousands of small RNA molecules with a high throughput and specificity.
 The greatest advantage of using RNA-seq is represented by the possibility of generating libraries of RNA fragments starting from the whole RNA content of a cell.

 Introduction

 Small RNAs are noncoding RNA molecules between 20 and 200 nucleotide in length.
 The item "small RNA" is a rather arbitrary term, which is vaguely defined based on its length comparing with regular RNA such as messenger RNA (mRNA).
 Previously bacterial short regulatory RNAs have been referred to as small RNAs, but they are not related to eukaryotic small RNAs.

 Small RNAs include several different classes of noncoding RNAs, depending on their sizes and functions: snRNA, snoRNA, scRNA, piRNA, miRNA, YRNA, tsRNA, rsRNA, and siRNA.
-Their functions go from RNAi (specific for endogenously expressed miRNA and exogenously derived siRNA), RNA processing and modification, gene silencing (i.g.
-X chromosome inactivation by Xist RNA), epigenetics modifications, protein stability and transport.
+Their functions go from RNAi (specific for endogenously expressed miRNA and exogenously derived siRNA), RNA processing and modification, epigenetic modifications, protein stability and transport.